 Participants are also encouraged to share this opportunity with their friends, family members, and communities.

-This Virtual Fundraiser will facilitate the flow of monetary donations towards purchasing The Mississauga Food Bank’s most needed food items for those families and communities which depend on it most, especially during this uniquely perilous time of the current pandemic and humanitarian crisis.
+This Virtual Fundraiser will facilitate the flow of monetary donations towards purchasing The Mississauga Food Bank’s most needed food items for those families and communities which depend on it most, especially during these uniquely difficult times.

 The Mississauga Bahá’í community is grateful for any contributions that can make to help reach the overall goal of $2,000.
 Participants who donate $10 or more will receive an automatic charitable tax receipt, which will be emailed immediately after an eligible contribution has been made.